 Symbolic correspondences.
 The primary characters have primary symbolic correspondences.
 All characters have a variety of minor correspondences too.

 There are many details that don’t fit into the chart.
 For example, Utena is only Jesus in her role as prince; when she plays the role of an ordinary girl, there is nothing special about her.
-In another example, Dios is not only Adam who is corrupted by Eve, sometimes he seems to be God.
+In another example, Dios is not only Adam who is corrupted by Eve, he is Jesus (like Utena).

 I think it’s likely that the blank boxes under Buddhism could be filled in if I knew more.
 And I’m displeased with the word “witch” for Anthy.
 It comes with European-origin cultural baggage.
 The Japanese word is majo, a more general word though it typically does mean Western witch.
 Anthy is tied to ancient symbols, and practices an ancient form of animistic magic.
 I tried “shaman”, but decided that it’s no better.